ewingjm/development-hub/README.md

 ### Register an app

-Access to the Common Data Service Web API is required in order to merge development solutions with the master solution(s) in the extract environment.
+Access to the Common Data Service Web API is required in order to merge development solutions with the solution(s) in the master instance.
 Follow Microsoft's guide on registering an app with access to the Common Data Service Web API [here](https://docs.microsoft.com/en-us/powerapps/developer/common-data-service/walkthrough-register-app-azure-active-directory).

 Once registered: